Educology

 in addition to the practical theories of education, and attempts have been made to realize

 them.
-Herbart’s ideal of a “psychological pedagogy’ has been followed by Lay
+Herbart’s ideal of a “psychological pedagogy’ has been followed by Lay19 and

 under the name “descriptive pedagogy,” and it seems to be widely realized in modern